vmartinezlive/Portfolio/README.md

 _A brief personal and professional information about Victoria and a list of completed projects during the first week at Epicodus._

+_Following objectives:

+_The following HTML tags are all used:_
+_p, h, ul, ol, li, em, strong, a, img, div, span_ _Bootstrap classes are used to style the page.
+This means explicitly using classes mentioned on this page, not just linking in the Bootstrap stylesheet._
+_Project includes a custom-made stylesheet that uses typography styles, cascading, the box model, and floats. *Code is clean, well-refactored, and easy-to-read.
+This includes correct indendation, spacing, and including only necessary comments and debugging tools._
+_Commits are made regularly with clear messages that finish the phrase "It will…"_

 ## Setup/Installation Requirements

 * _Turn on computer_